NiceneNerd/BCML/docs/README.md

 ## Setup

-First, make sure you have all the dependencies.
-If you don't, install them.
+First, make sure you have Python 3.7 64-bit installed and in your system PATH.

-Next, until I get around to making a `pip` package, either:

-* Clone the repository to your root Cemu folder, e.g. `C:\Cemu\BCML`, or
-* Download the release ZIP and unzip to your root Cemu folder, e.g. `C:\Cemu\BCML`

-You *can* put BCML elsewhere if you want.
-You'll just need to specify the `graphicPacks` directory when you run it.
+BCML is available through Python's `pip` installer, so just run: `pip install bcml`

+Alternatively, you can clone the repository, and then run `python setup.py install` from the BCML root folder.

+On first use, you will have to specify the directory to which Cemu is installed.

 **Notice:** While it is certainly possible to use BCML for some mods and install others manually, no compatibility is guaranteed.
 It is recommended to uninstall all Cemu mods before using BCML, and then to reinstall them through BCML.